rickkas7/M8RelayRK/README.md

-# M8RelayRK
+# M8 Relay Library

-Particle library for Tracker One M8 relay application note boards
+This is the library that goes with the M8 Tracker Relay hardware design.
+See the application note for more information.